ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes
+## nov 19th 2024
+1. todo: ask enrique why assigning embedding values to the first model is making the model stuck/not reducing loss- this is model1 qnlp
 ## Nov 18th 2024
 - Runthrough of current code
 	- For English, current performance with Fembeddings and Bobcat parser is 82%